 Step 1: Preheat the Oven

-Set your oven to 350°F (175°C).
-Preheating helps the casserole bake evenly, and allows it to set.
+Preheat the oven to 350°F (175°C).
+Preheating ensures that the casserole bakes evenly, helping it to set.

 Step 2: Prep the Baking Dish